April 7-8, 2017 (Friday-Saturday)The University of North Carolina at Chapel Hill School of LawCLE Credit: Not Preapproved

 is a violation of formal provisions, or should harmless error and deterrence

 Interested in attending but can't make the trip to Chapel Hill, NC?
-This conference will be streamed live on the web.
-Register online to access the webcast or email email@example.com for more information.
+This conference will be made available for online viewing.
+To receive access to the webcast, please email firstname.lastname@example.org for more information.

 If you have any questions regarding this conference, please contact Professor Richard Myers at the University of North Carolina School of Law.